SOLO: A STAR WARS STORY

 All along, Howard's/whoever's very best attempts at rollicking action-adventure are only competent, and the worst attempts (continuing the New Star Wars tradition of incredibly lackluster space warfare, a streak broken only intermittently by The Last Jedi) verge on the wholly imparsable.
 That turns what should've been Solo's absolute centerpiece, the famous twelve-parsec Kessel Run (explained better in an EU novel written decades ago, and exposited into mush here), into a mere shrug of a scene, with one nice image of the Falcon's exhaust becoming a tiny arc of light upon a sheet of black, and little else worthwhile otherwise.
 This is despite the fact that this time the Kessel Run includes a brush with a black hole-dwelling space monster.
 How do you make that uncool?

 I don't know (yes I do: by not having it eat the Star Destroyer that's right there; why didn't I direct this? or you? we'd have done just as good a job, at least).
 Anyway, somebody managed it.
-What I like about Solo, I like a lot; but I'm certain the only reason I like it at all is because it says "Star Wars" in the title.
+What I like about Solo, I like a lot; but I'm certain the only reason I like it even slightly is because it says "Star Wars" in the title.
 And that's a thin reed, even for me.